Level 3 Business Studies

 A.S.
 91380 v2 Business Studies 3.2 - Demonstrate understanding of strategic response to external factors by a business that operates in a global context - 4 credits

-This external standard has been offered in the past and students could request to be entered for this in discussion with the teacher.
+This external standard is offered for students as an optional/ extra standard decided after consultation with Mr Birch.
 It is expected students are not entered for more than 18 credits except for exceptional circumstances so most likely this would be in lieu of another standard.

 This standard focuses on international business and strategic responses to external factors.
 Students undergo a case study on a specific NZ business that operates in a global context and they are expected to use this content within the examination.

 Having studied Business Studies, or Economics, at Level 2 is preferred.
 Generally good achievement at NCEA Level 2 may be sufficient to negotiate entry to this course.